Sixth Form Entry

 Applicants at Schools in the United Kingdom

-An applicant sits tests in two of his three chosen subjects, either at his school or at a dedicated test centre at Harrow during the autumn term of Year 11.
-We request a reference from his current Head, which should arrive by early November at the latest, and we will invite a shortlist of boys to an assessment day at Harrow later that month.
+An applicant sits tests in two of his three chosen subjects, either at his school or at a dedicated test session at Harrow, during the autumn term of Year 11.
+We request a reference from his current head teacher, which should arrive by early November at the latest.
+We will then invite a shortlist of boys to an assessment day at Harrow later that month.
 At this point, an applicant sits the third test, has interviews with the Head Master and the Registrars, and attends a seminar with the Head of Subject of one of our academic departments.

 Applicants at Schools Overseas (Excluding Hong Kong and China)